Win32 and 64, English

 Identifies a particular block insertion to be replaced, depending on the drawing's digital signature status.

-The installer that ran when you downloaded this plug-in from Autodesk Exchange has already installed the plug-in.
-You may need to restart AutoCAD to activate the plug-in.
+The installer that ran when you downloaded this app from Autodesk Exchange has already installed the app.
+You may need to restart AutoCAD to activate the app.

 Uninstall the trial before installing the purchased version.